Image

 Owning a gun with a tampered serial number—known as a defaced firearm—can lead to serious trouble in Miller County, MO.
 It’s a Class B misdemeanor, but the implications are long-term: it can permanently affect your gun rights and your record.

-Illegal Firearm Sales, Transfers, or Trafficking in the Miller County, MO Area
+Unlawful Sale, Transfer, or Trafficking of Weapons in Miller County, MO

 Selling or handing over a gun to someone who’s legally barred from possessing one in Miller County, MO is a serious offense.
 This could include: